Congress to launch state-wide padayatra in Bihar from Dec 28: Jairam Ramesh

 Rahul Gandhi, however, is unlikely to take part in the state-wide padayatra in Bihar.

 "The Bharat Jodo Yatra has unsettled the BJP, which has resorted to cheap and childish diversionary tactics.
-The top rung of the saffron party, including Prime Minister Narendra Modi, is worried by the padayatra of Rahul Gandhi," Ramesh said at a press conference with party colleague Digvijaya Singh by his side.
+The top rung of the saffron party, including Prime Minister Narendra Modi, is worried by the padayatra of Rahul Gandhi," Ramesh said at a press conference with party colleague Digvijaya Singh by his side on Sunday.

 Singh said all senior Congress leaders, ministers and lawmakers in Bihar will take part in the state-wide padayatra.